Ontario Securities Commission

-The Ontario Securities Commission (OSC; French: Commission des valeurs mobilières de l’Ontario) is a regulatory agency which administers and enforces securities legislation in the Canadian province of Ontario.
-The OSC is an Ontario Crown agency which reports to the Ontario legislature through the Minister of Finance.
+The Ontario Securities Commission (OSC; French: Commission des valeurs mobilières de l’Ontario) is a Crown agency of the Government of Ontario that administers and enforces securities legislation in the Canadian province of Ontario.

+Established in 1932 and subsequently amended through significant legislative reforms in 1945–47 and 1966, the Commission continues as an agent of the Crown in right of Ontario and is accountable to the Legislative Assembly of Ontario through the Minister of Finance.

 Canada does not have a national securities regulator, and each province and territory regulates its own capital markets; OSC regulates the capital markets in Ontario.
 Other notable provincial regulators include the Alberta Securities Commission, the Autorité des marchés financiers (Québec), and the British Columbia Securities Commission.

 The OSC's mandate is to: